 Anyone Can Get HIV

 Fact.
-About 50,000 people in the U.S. get HIV each year, and 15,500 people with AIDS die each year.
+About 50,000 people in the U.S. get HIV each year, and almost 14,000 people with AIDS die each year.
 Anyone can get HIV -- men, women, and children, people who are gay or straight.
 Men who have sex with men make up about 29,000 new HIV infections each year.
-Women account for over 8,000 new infections.
+Women account for about 8,000 new infections.
 African-Americans continue to experience the most severe burden of HIV, compared with other races and ethnicities.